quantumtutoring/bibleplan/README.md

 5. **Authentication:**
    Sign in using the provided sign‑in page to save your progress in Firestore; unsigned progress is stored locally.

+6. **Switch Bible Versions:**
+   Navigate to / for the NASB version (default), /esv for the ESV version, or /lsb for the LSB version.

 ## Deployment